 Resident students are permitted to bring refrigerators counter-height or smaller.
 Refrigerators, freezers, and microwaves (or any combination of the three) are available to rent through Collegiate Storage.
 Visit Collegiate Storage and Rental online for information on renting per semester or for the academic year.

 There are four residence halls on campus; Harborview Hall, Parker Towers Hall, Guild Hall, and Foundation Hall.
 Halls offer double, single, and suite-style living.
 Medical accommodations are provided with appropriate documentation.
-Only resident students are permitted in the halls with the exception of first year commuter students paired to a first year floor in Harborview Hall or Greek students paired to a fraternity or sorority floor in Parker Towers Hall.
+Only resident students are permitted in the halls.
+All guests must be signed in at the front desk.
 Resident students must present their ID card at the front desk of each hall; each hall is staffed by a desk attendant 24-hours a day.

 Wagner provides a campus shuttle to and from the Staten Island Ferry.
 Additionally, the First Year Residential Experience and Co-Curricular Programs provide a weekend shuttle to the Staten Island Mall.